redt1de/malice/README.md

-## TODO:
-# !!!!!!! had issues with S1 !!!!!!!!!!!!!!
- - had to circumvent PEB hooking, ntd does not grab first mod since its not really ntdll
- - pe.Exports() does not work.
-        panic: runtime error: slice bounds out of range [270471:208896] OrdinalTableAddr is not what is expected
-        implement different export lookup using ascherons asm. see darklib.Test()

-# !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+# TODO
+ - [ ] darklib: needs PEB linking
+ - [ ] moonwalk: random issue with go stack protections. sometimes if other routines are running we get a panic SPWRITE at line 101 of the asm.
+ - [ ] sysid lookup by exception
- - hwsyscall,moonwalk need cleaned up, add error/nil value checks, do testing
+ - [ ] hwsyscall,moonwalk need cleaned up, add error/nil value checks, do testing
- - moonwalk needs a little more work, its a bit messy but functional
+ - [ ] moonwalk needs a little more work, its a bit messy but functional
- - implement the various resolvers in each call type, mem/disk/remote
- - finish darklib, add PEB linking
+ - [ ] figure out the moonwalk SPWRITE issue
- - finish get SSN from exception table, pe package was modified with some support for exception table
+ - [ ] finish get SSN from exception table, pe package was modified with some support for exception table
- - ntd and darklib are using sycall.Syscall() for Call(). need to implement asm func to avoid suspicious syscall import
+ - [ ] ntd and darklib are using sycall.Syscall() for Call(). need to implement asm func to avoid suspicious syscall import

 ## Functionality: